koksal/tps/README.md

 ## Example data

 The example dataset included with TPS is our phosphoproteomic time course of the cellular response to EGF stimulation.
-See the citation information below.
+See the citation information above.

 The example network was produced by [Omics Integrator] run on a network of [iRefIndex] and [PhosphoSitePlus] interactions.
 Please acknowledge and reference PhosphoSitePlus if you use `data/resources/kinase-substrate-interactions.sif` and both PhosphoSitePlus and iRefIndex if you use `data/networks/phosphosite-irefindex13.0-uniprot.txt` or `data/networks/input-network.tsv`.